dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 To assist with PCI Compliance there is Amazon Web Services - `AWS Security Assurance Services` - highly recommended for seamless payment processing and staying compliant - `CISOs at AWS Security Assurance Services`
  - [Submit an Inquiry to AWS Security Assurance Services](https://aws.amazon.com/professional-services/security-assurance-services)
 _________________________________________________________________________________________
 Add a `Timestamp Server` for Adobe Acrobat Reader or Adobe Acrobat Pro - Note - This solution is to confirm the authenticity of timestamped documents viewed in Adobe Acrobat Reader or Adobe Acrobat Pro - signed across a Qualified Certificate Authority (QCA) via AATL or EU specific region.
+Timestamp Server for Adobe Acrobat Reader or Adobe Acrobat Pro entrust, DigiCert, GeoTrust, Sectigo, GlobalSign, ACCV TSA, Signicat TSA, Apple, SignFiles, Free TSA, Certum, Zeitstempel, CesNet, or Aloaha
 _________________________________________________________________________________________
 `Acrobat Reader > Preferences > Signatures > Document Timestamping > More > Time Stamp Servers > New > Add Name and URL from the List Below` -
 _________________________________________________________________________________________